 Try out some of the jobs farmers and food processors do to prepare our food for us.
 You can plant a seed, milk a cow, grind wheat into flour or crush canola seeds into oil.

 Talk to the local farmers about the food they produce.
-Meet the York Cattleman’s Association, York Dairy Producer’s, York Grain Farmer’s, Honey Producer’s and the York Region Food Charter.
+Meet the York Cattleman’s Association, York Dairy Producer’s, York Grain Farmer’s and Honey Producer’s.
 Learn about the importance of local food.
 Find out where the farms and farmers markets are in the area that sell local food.
 Locate them on the Local Food Map.

 Enter the So You Think You Can Cook At The Fair competition!
-Create an original local food recipe for the competition and submit it on the Markham Fair website by September 27th.
+Create an original local food recipe for the competition and submit it on the Markham Fair website by September 29th.
 The recipes should have at least 3 local food ingredients, at least 3 food groups from Canada’s Food Guide and be mixed, cooked and served on stage in 20 minutes.
-From the submitted recipes, finalists will be chosen to cook their recipe on the Local Food Stage either September 29th, 30th or October 1st .
+From the submitted recipes, finalists will be chosen to cook their recipe on the Local Food Stage either October 4th and 5th.
 Check out So You Think You Can Cook for the contest details.

 Eco-Farm Display Miniature Model: Spin the wheel to learn about the mini-modern farm.